Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

 Built on the Mercedes-Benz Sprinter Chassis, the Winnebago Revel is a 4×4 Class B RV that drives more like a truck than a home on wheels.
-This RV is geared towards folks that use their RVs for adventure travel.
-So if instead of having a few beers at the campsite your main goal is to hike, bike, and climb this RV might be perfect for you.
-In the world of Class Bs, rigs like the Revel are considered Adventure Vans and this RV certainly lives up to that name!
+I’m an adventure lover, so this RV would be the dream fit for me!
+Instead of having a few beers at the campsite when I’m out in my rig, my main goal is to hike, bike, and climb.
+In the world of Class Bs, rigs like the Revel are considered Adventure Vans, and this RV certainly lives up to that name!

-This has a lot of extra features that give it extra space for gear and make it easier for short boondock trips in more remote areas.
-For starters, the Winnebago Revel uses a diesel heating system which means that as long as you have diesel you’ve got heat.
-This is a big improvement from having to track down propane which might not be as readily available if you’re going off the beaten path.
+This RV has a lot of extra features providing extra space for gear, and making things easier for short boondocking trips in more remote areas.
+For starters, the Winnebago Revel uses a diesel heating system, meaning as long as there’s diesel, there’s heat!
+This is a big improvement from having to track down propane which might not be as readily available when heading off the beaten path.

 The bathroom inside the Revel is probably the most unique on this list.
 That’s because this wet bath, which includes a shower and toilet, can also double as a shelf or closet.
-Obviously, this list is all about small RVs with a bathroom so there’s a good chance you’re not looking to convert your toilet into a closet but having the option can really come in handy.
-The extra storage space can be used as you get to your destination and when it’s time to unload your gear and set up camp you convert your closet back into a proper bathroom.
+Obviously, this list is all about the smallest RVs with a shower and toilet, so there’s a good chance you’re not looking to convert your toilet into a closet, but having the option can really come in handy.

-You could also leave one shelf intact and still have access to the toilet.
-Finally, the toilet instead of the Revel actually swivels so you can use it from different angles including with the door open if you’re alone which will allow you to take advantage of extra legroom.
+Finally, I have to mention the toilet inside of the Revel, as it actually swivels so I can use it from different angles including with the door open when I’m alone, which allows advantage to be taken of the extra legroom.

 Check out the bathroom in this video tour:

-Let’s get into the smallest Class C RVs that include a working bathroom.
-Class C’s are great because they’re large enough to boondock or full time but small enough that you’re not going to have a hard time fitting into parking spaces or campsites.
-They’re my favorite class of RVs and they’re really the quintessential RV in my mind.
+Let’s get into the smallest Class C RVs with a shower and a toilet, in other words, a fully functioning bathroom!
+Class C’s are great because they’re large enough to boondock or full-time RV, but small enough that parking and fitting into campgrounds isn’t an issue.
+They’re my favorite class of RVs and, to be honest, they’re really the quintessential RV in my mind.

 Let’s get started!